ClementPla/fundus-odmac-toolkit/README.md

 ## IDRiD Segmentation Challenge (Optic Disk)

+*Note that we didn't use the segmentation mask provided by the IDRiD's team for training.*

 ### With Test Time Augmentation
 Transforms: Horizontal Flip and Rotations (0, 90, 180 and 270)